oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 2. On the left under **Related Resources**, click **Audit Profiles**.

-3. From the **Compartment** drop-down list, make sure your compartment is selected.
+3. From the **Compartment** drop-down list on the left, make sure your compartment is selected.

-4. From the **Target Databases** drop-down list, select your target database.
+4. From the **Target Databases** drop-down list on the left, select your target database.

 5. On the right, click the name of your target database.